nitaj23/Machine-Learning/README.md

 # Machine-Learning

-### Showcasing my journey of my machine-learning development using simple projects
+### Showcasing my journey of machine-learning development using simple projects focusing mathematics and algorithms to develop various models